 Dubrovnik is one of the most popular and one of the most visited tourist destinations on the Adriatic due to its numerous historical sites, the special atmosphere felt within the city walls, and a rich tourist offer in the broader region.
 In addition, there is a beautiful marina near Dubrovnik which could be considered a historical site as well.
-The marina is situated in Komolac, at the spot where many nobles from Dubrovnik used to build their leisure houses back in the 17th-19th centuries.
-Nowadays, ACI marina Komolac is home to numerous charter companies, which means that there is a lot of potential routes for sailing around the area.
+The marina is situated in Komolac, at the spot where many nobles from Dubrovnik used to build their leisure houses back in the period from the 17th to 19th century.
+Nowadays, ACI Marina Komolac is home to numerous charter companies, which means that there is a lot of potential routes for sailing around the area.

 The following route is just a suggestion for experiencing one of the most interesting sites of the South Adriatic region.
 The distances stated in the text refer to the approximate ideal line, while the real sailed distance would depend on the type of the vessel, sailing skills and style, as well as the weather conditions.

-If everything is fine with the weather and the mood onboard, it would be a good idea to get up earlier and take some 35 NM route to the island of Korčula.
-Favorable WNW winds in the Mljet channel can contribute to an exciting sailing experience, while on an archipelago of small islands just in front of Korčula you can come across some interesting swimming spots.
-Moorings and fresh water along with 220 V electric plugs are provided by ACI marina Korčula in the very center of the town or at Marina Lumbarda at the village of Lumbarda, which is just a few bus stops or a 10-minutes taxi drive away from Korčula town.
+If everything is fine with the weather and the mood onboard, it would be a good idea to get up earlier and take a 35 NM route to the island of Korčula.
+Favorable WNW winds in the Mljet Channel can contribute to an exciting sailing experience, while on an archipelago of small islands just in front of Korčula you can come across some interesting swimming spots.
+Moorings and fresh water along with 220 V electric plugs are provided by ACI Marina Korčula in the very center of the town or at Marina Lumbarda at the village of Lumbarda, which is just a few bus stops or a 10 minutes taxi drive away from Korčula town.
 You should reserve the evening for a scenic walk within the medieval city walls and a dinner at one of the unique restaurants of Korčula.

 The third day takes you another 25 NM WSW towards the island of Lastovo.
 One could spend the entire week sailing around the island and its archipelago.
-A safe anchorage is provided at Skrivena Luka (“hidden haven”).
-You will have to pay for the anchorage as the entire area around the island Lastovo is a natural park.
-The islands offer numerous coves and beaches appropriate for swimming and snorkeling in crystal clear turquoise waters.
-One of the most spectacular views on the South Adriatic can be seen from cape Struga from the lighthouse Struga at the S part of Skrivena Luka bay.
-If contacted, the lighthouse keeper’s family can provide you with an unforgettable meal while the lighthouse keeper will take you on a fishing trip if you deserve it.
+A safe anchorage is provided at Skrivena Luka (“hidden harbor”).
+You will have to pay for the anchorage as the entire area around the island Lastovo is a nature park.
+The islands offer numerous coves and beaches ideal for swimming and snorkeling in crystal-clear turquoise waters.
+One of the most spectacular views on the South Adriatic can be seen from the Cape Struga from the lighthouse Struga at the S part of Skrivena Luka bay.
+If contacted, the lighthouse-keeper’s family can provide you with an unforgettable meal, while the lighthouse keeper will take you on a fishing trip if you deserve it.

 Another 27 NM NE will take you to Polače on the island of Mljet.
-A nice break waits for you in the village Pomena on the NW point of the island.
-Aside from nice anchorages and the famous salt lakes, there is a national park just a few minutes’ walk from Pomena waterfront.
-Diving, hiking and mountain bike trips to Mljet National Park are available from Polače, the biggest and the most protected port of island Mljet.
+A nice break awaits for you in the village Pomena on the NW point of the island.
+Aside from nice anchorages and the famous salt lakes, there is a national park just a few minutes of walking from Pomena waterfront.
+Diving, hiking and mountain bike trips to the Mljet National Park are available from Polače, the biggest and the most protected port of Mljet island.

-Day 6 is meant for crossing the channel between the island of Mljet and Pelješac peninsula, and spending the night in Kobaš.
+Day six is meant for crossing the channel between the island of Mljet and the Pelješac peninsula, and spending the night in Kobaš.
 This small village gained its popularity among yachtsmen and other adventurists for its exquisite offer of genuine food and wines.
-Hidden bays and coves in Ston bay offer a unique essence of an untouched natural paradise with turquoise crystal clear waters.
+Hidden bays and coves in Ston bay offer a unique essence of an untouched natural paradise with turquoise crystal-clear waters.